 - Dog bites

 - Wrongful death

-When you schedule a free consultation with our firm, our legal team will review your case and determine all available legal options to determine the best ways to recover your entitled compensation.
+When you schedule a free consultation with our Austin personal injury lawyers, our legal team will review your case and determine all available legal options to determine the best ways to recover your entitled compensation.
 Do not hesitate to let us guide you through the complexities of the legal process while you recover from your injury.